dr-leo/pandaSDMX/doc/index.rst

 Detailed knowledge of the IM is not needed to use :mod:`pandaSDMX`; see a :doc:`usage example in only 10 lines of code <example>`, and then the longer, narrative :doc:`walkthrough <walkthrough>`.

-To learn about SDMX in more detail, use the :doc:`list of resources and references <resources>`, or read the :doc:`API documentation <api>` and :doc:`implementation notes <implementation>` for the :mod:`pandasdmx.model` and :mod:`pandasdmx.message` modules that fully implement the IM in Python.
+To learn about SDMX in more detail, use the :doc:`list of resources and references <resources>`, or read the :doc:`API documentation <api>` and :doc:`implementation notes <implementation>` for the :mod:`pandasdmx.model` and :mod:`pandasdmx.message` modules that  implement the IM.

 .. toctree::
    :maxdepth: 1